StefanSchroeder/Golang-Regex-Tutorial/01-chapter1.markdown

 The *Compile*-function returns in its second argument an error value.
 In this tutorial I will usually discard it, because of course all my regexes are perfect ;-).
 You might get away with that if your regexps are literals, but if the regexp is derived from input at runtime you definitely want to check the error value.

-For the rest of this tutorial the enclosing main function will always be assumed.
+For the rest of this tutorial the evaluation of the error value is skipped for brevity.

 This regular expression will not match: